What Is Display Advertising (And How to Use It in 2022)

 And they’re much more measurable than something like “increase conversions.”

 Eye-opening display advertising stats

 To start, let’s look at some statistics behind display advertising.

 First, display ads have a 0.07 percent worldwide click-through rate.
 That means for every 10,000 people who see your ad, only seven of them will click it.

 Those aren’t very good odds, and that’s enough to turn away a lot of marketers today.

 But display advertising is so affordable that you only need one in every couple thousand people to click your ad and convert.
 Even if one of those people becomes a paying customer, your display ads pay for themselves and then some.

-Second, display advertising is actually growing in popularity.
+Second, that is actually growing in popularity.
 In fact, U.S. companies spend an estimated $37.36 billion on display advertising for both desktop computers and mobile devices.

 Last, despite the growing popularity of ad blockers, some companies have seen an ROI as high as 486 percent from a single display advertising campaign.